-\ Custom buttons that are added to the Button section of a page layout and that use a Visualforce page as the content source are supported in Salesforce1.
-Remember that the Visualforce page must be enabled for use in Salesforce1.
-Custom links, custom buttons that are added to list views, and custom buttons that define the content source as URL or OnClick JavaScript aren't available in Salesforce1.
+^{}Custom buttons that are added to the Button section of a page layout and that define the content source as URL or Visualforce are supported in Salesforce1.
+Remember that Visualforce pages must be enabled for use in Salesforce1.
+Custom links, custom buttons that are added to list views, and custom buttons that define the content source as OnClick JavaScript aren't available in Salesforce1.